ClearEyesFullHearts/msm/README.md

 The front-end is hosted in a public AWS S3 bucket as a static website.

 The back-end (powered by Node.JS) mostly manage users and their public key as well as encrypted messages delivery and some specific behaviors.
-The back-end code is in the `./apps/` folder.
+The back-end code is in the `./apps/` and `./shared/` folder.
 `./apps/main` contains the REST API as the main entry point.
 `./apps/cleanup` contains cleanup code triggered once a day to removed dead data from the datalayer.
+`./apps/ws` contains the lambdas that manage the web socket server.
 The datalayer uses DynamoDB with [Dynamoose](https://www.npmjs.com/package/dynamoose), the code is in the `./shared/dynamolayer` folder.
 The docker files for the back-end are in `./docker/files`.

-The back-end is hosted by AWS in ECS Fargate and a Lambda function, deployed through the CloudFormation templates in `./aws`.
+The back-end is hosted by AWS in ECS Fargate and through an API Gateway for the web socket side, deployed through the CloudFormation templates in `./aws`.
 What is not created by the templates are:
-- The dynamoDB Table
 - The secrets managed by AWS Secret Manager and used in `./shared/secrets`
 - The Docker Image in the public and private AWS container registry.
-- The Route 53 DNS "A" record to the Load Balancer (which I should add)
+- The Route 53 DNS "A" record to the Load Balancer and the custom domain of the API Gateway (which I should add)

 The smart contract (written in Solidity) used for automatic validation is in `./trust/chainValidation`.
 It is still using the Sepolia testnet for the moment and not the Ethereum mainnet.
 The user validation code used in the back-end is in `./shared/validator`.